 Condizione: acceptable.
 Fairly worn, but readable and intact.
 If applicable: Dust jacket, disc or access code may not be included.

 paperback.
-Condizione: Good.
-Ships Fast!!
+Condizione: Acceptable.
+Contains water or spine damage.
 May contain highlighting/underlining/notes/etc. May have used stickers on cover.
+Overall, still a fine copy for classroom use!
 Access codes and supplements are not guaranteed to be included with used books.
-SP26 Ships same or next day.
+Ships same or next day.
 Expedited shipping: 3-5 business days, Standard shipping: 4-14 business days.

 Paperback.
 Condizione: Very Good.
 Connecting readers with great books since 1972!
 Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!